 Around the world

-You can run a competition where guests can complete a ‘passport’ by getting a stamp or entering a secret password from each stall.
+You can run a competition where guests can complete a ‘passport’.
+Get people to collect stamps or a secret password from each stall.
 This encourages guests to mingle with stallholders and move around your event.

-Twilight markets can be a breath of fresh air and a great night out for your community.
-With a little prior planning and preparation they can be a profitable fundraiser for your school, church or community group.
+A twilight market can be a breath of fresh air and a great night out for your community.
+With a little prior planning and preparation, they can be a profitable fundraiser for your school, church or community group.